Timiodon/TFWR-Translations/EN/docs/unlocks/cactus.md

 3 3 2`

 <spoiler=show hint 1>
-If every column and every row of the field is sorted, then the entire field is sorted.
+If the rows are already sorted, sorting the columns will not unsort the rows.
 </spoiler>
 <spoiler=show hint 2>
 If you're not familiar with sorting algorithms, you might want to look them up online and think about which ones could be adapted to this problem.
+Keep in mind that not all of them work because you can only swap neighboring cacti.
 </spoiler>